SPGoding/datapack-better_fishing/README.md

 I replace `minecraft:gameplay/fishing` with an empty loot table, and type `stopsound @a * minecraft:entity.fishing_bobber.splash` in `spgoding:better_fishing/tick`, so that players are not able to get any fish and hear the splash sound.

 # And What Does Your _better\_fishing_ Do?
-Before the player throws a fishing rod, the _better_fishing_ will check if he/she has any bait(cookie) by function `spgoding:better_fishing/check_bait`.
+Before the player throws a fishing rod, the _better\_fishing_ will check if he/she has any bait(cookie) by function `spgoding:better_fishing/check_bait`.

 If the player does have, the fishing rod will be thrown, and attract an random fish to come by function `spgoding:better_fishing/attract_fish`.
 A fish will be teleported to the player and be killed when it touches the fishing bobber by function `spgoding:better_fishing/kill_fishes`.
-Eventually, the bait will be cost.
+Eventually, the bait will be spent.

 # How about Treasure and Junk?
 I add treasure and junk in the loot tables of these kinds of fish also: